 First, let’s look at the signs and symptoms of Attention- Deficit, Hyperactivity Disorder (ADHD),, then review some reasons to choose a boarding school, as well as provide resources to find the best boarding school for students with ADHD.

 Signs and Symptoms of ADHD

 First and foremost, know that you are not alone.
 According to the Center for Disease Control (CDC), “ADHD is one of the most common neurodevelopmental disorders of childhood.
 It is usually first diagnosed in childhood and often lasts into adulthood.”
-If you have a son, perhaps you are facing a crisis in his education as the numbers of boys with ADHD continue to grow.
-However, ADHD affects both boys and girls and it is important to watch for the signs.
+If you have a son, perhaps you are facing what seems like a crisis in his education as the numbers of boys with ADHD continue to grow.
+However, keep in mind that ADHD affects both boys and girls and it is important to watch for the signs.

 5 Reasons to Choose a Boarding School for ADHD

 In researching private schools, look beyond the core curricula and check the full suite of programs and support services offered at private schools for ADHD.
 Although many families might feel their teen is not ready to live away from home while attending middle school or high school, attending a boarding school does provide a 24/7 immersive experience that can sometimes address ADHD more fully.
 But you may still be asking whether a “boarding school for ADHD is a good choice for my child?”
 Here are 5 compelling reasons to consider a boarding school to support your child with ADHD.

 Academic programs that address or mitigate learning differences may include: testing and assessments, academic support services such as: special classes designed to provide learning strategies and one-on-one support, social-emotional counseling and full college planning services.